 7. Support for Nurses’ Mental Health Will Increase.

 Nurses work long shifts and often go without breaks for hours on end.
 The truth is, many nurses love the quick pace of their work.
-But that pace, and the emotionally draining task of caring for ill people, doesn’t always lend itself to thriving mental health.
+But that pace, and the emotionally demanding nature of nursing, doesn’t always lend itself to thriving mental health.

-The good news—more and more individuals, organizations, and health care systems are recognizing this fact and responding to it.
+The good news is that more and more individuals, organizations and health care systems are recognizing this fact and responding to it.

-Here are just a few examples of the recent focus on nurse mental health:
+Here are just a few examples of the recent focus on nurses’ mental health:

 - The Happy App is a platform designed just for nurses that offers a 24/7 support team.

-- The Therapy Coalition provides free and low-fee short-term therapy to essential workers.
+- The Therapy Coalition provides free and low-fee options for short-term therapy to essential workers.

-Thanks to nurses sharing their stories and organizations stepping up to meet their needs, a heightened focus on mental health for nurses should continue to be one of the trends in nursing.
+Thanks to nurses sharing their stories and organizations stepping up to meet their needs, a heightened focus on mental health for nurses should continue to be a trend.

 8. Nursing Informatics Will Be a Growing Specialty.